 Don’t Get Distracted – Eliminate distractions by anticipating them.
 Distractions change your train of thought and open possibilities of forgetting something or burning.

 Use a Timer – Don’t fool yourself into thinking you are going to remember.
-Distractions will happen and you will forget and burn something.
-Use a timer.
+Distractions can happen and you might forget and burn something.
+Use a timer!

 - Drip a drop of batter into the oil.
 If it isn’t bubbling immediately, the oil isn’t ready.